Healthcare, patient-facing, Price Transparency

 Kickoff Meeting & Stakeholder Interview

 A kickoff meeting is necessary to build rapport and establish a shared vision for the project.
-For this job, it was especially important because of the complexity of healthcare.
-I was able to meet with stakeholders and subject matter experts to get a high-level overview of the product's purpose.
+For this job, it was especially important because of the domain complexity and compressed timeline.

 My primary stakeholder is Chief Product Officer and co-founder Reese Walker.
-I reported updates to him throughout the design process.
 Reese is a subject matter expert on how to best support patient access, billing, and collection operations for a hospital.
 The second stakeholder was my dad, Chief Executive Officer and co-founder Reed Liggin.
 Despite our family connection, he was rarely involved in the process.

 This kickoff meeting and subsequent feedback sessions were all conducted virtually due to COVID-19 restrictions.
 I condensed the most significant findings below: